 - If you have changed the Google Account password within 24 hours and perform a Hardware keys reset you will be unable to log back into the device.
 You will need to wait 24 hours from the password reset.
 This time period cannot be avoided or bypassed by using Android Device Manager.

-- Use a computer to erase your device remotely and remove it from your account through the Android Device Manager app.
+- Use a computer to erase your device remotely and remove it from your account through the Find My Device app.

 Android anti-theft is fully supported by Google.
 Please contact Google with any questions about the service.
 If the Google Account ID and password are not known, use the Google Account Recovery process.